Stuart Forster heads into the wilderness to photograph the landscape and nature, also shooting people photography in northern Manitoba, Canada.

 Gangler’s Fly In Fly Out fishing is rated among the best in the world.
 Pilots such as Colin operate float planes to transport anglers to and from the lakes surrounding the lodge and its outposts.
 To do that, Colin flies a de Havilland Canada DHC-2 Beaver.

-Every day, before the place takes off, a dockhand prepares the aircraft.
+Every day, before the plane takes off, a dockhand prepares the aircraft.
 Packing equipment and getting the fuel line ready.

 First Nations fishing guides